julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 #### Methods

 Methods can be attached to constructs by the methods described in the interoperability section.
 Likewise, they can be presented over the wrapper.
-You can either explicitly keep type safety or choose to advantage of implicit conversion support if it is available for parameters and return types of function.
+You can either explicitly keep type safety or choose to take advantage of implicit conversion support if it is available for parameters and return types of functions.

 Let's assume there is a `say_hi` method for the `Person` structure above:
 ```cpp